jfogarty/mmeddle/docs/WindowsSetup.md

 I usually have Perl and Ruby installed, so I may be taking dependencies on these that I am not aware of.

+## Possibly Helpful Notes

+### Windows and file paths longer than 255 characters

+Incredibly in the year 2015, Windows still has many problems with paths that are longer than 255 characters.
+Such paths are not uncommon when installing node_modules - especially ones for `gulp` or `grunt` tools that rely on lots of other modules.
+Usually this does not cripple you, but will have to do stupid things in order to remove such directories since normal windows commands fail.
+Be afraid.

+### Windows Node 0.12.0

+On Windows `Node 0.12.0` is not completely stable.
+You will need to install at least the Community edition of Visual Studio 2013 in order to allow rebuilds of Buffer and Validate which will be required by installation of many modules.

+You can also expect that many modules will complain about `fsevents` and an occasionaly outright compilation failures due to C++ core class changes.
+You can work around these but it is a big pain.

+You may save some pain by using `Node 0.10.38` instead.
+This is what I am currently doing, but I use `NVM` to test under 0.12.0 before I do a checkin.

+### Windows Node 0.12.0 and socket.io incompatibility

+This annoying problem currently (Apr 2015) does not allow the latest socket.io to install without a NanSymbol deprecated error during the windows compilation.
+Let this finish then:

+    cd node_modules\socket.io\node_modules\engine.io\node_modules
+    npm install ws@latest

+This is ugly but works fine and lets Windows development continue.

+Also note that currently we are stuck on **Socket.io-0.9.16** until someone has the time and smarts to get **CORS** (Cross-Origin Resource Sharing) working with localhost in **Socket-1.3.6** or whatever is current when we get around to it.

 ## The End.